cogsys-tudelft/chameleon/README.md

 In case you decide to use the Chameleon source code for academic or commercial use, we would appreciate it if you let us know; feedback is welcome.

+**Note: the documentation of Chameleon is currently work in progress!
+Feel free to open an issue if there is something that is unclear.**

 ## Directory structure

 - [`src/`](src/): RTL (Verilog) source code